ControlledChaos/controlled-chaos-plugin/README.md

 Included is a tool to import the ACF settings fields registered by this plugin so that you can add to them or edit them.

+### Drag & Drop Post Type Order

+Option to add custom sort order functionality to blog index pages and post archive pages.

+When posts types are selected for custom sort order functionality, the table rows on their respective admin management screen can be dragged up or down.
+The order you set on the admin management screens will automatically be set on the front end.

 ### Media Options

 * Add option to hard crop the medium and/or large image sizes